langchain-ai/langgraph/README.md

 pip install -U langchain langchain_openai tavily-python
 ```

-We also need to export some environment variables for OpenAI and Tavily API access.
+We also need to export some additional environment variables for OpenAI and Tavily API access.

 ```shell
 export OPENAI_API_KEY=sk-...